cyberbotics/webots/docs/guide/starting-webots.md

 This option overrides, but does not modify, the startup mode saved in Webots' preferences.
 For example, type `webots --mode=pause filename.wbt` to start Webots in `pause` mode.

-The `--sysinfo` option displays misc information about the current system on the standard output stream and quits Webots.

 The `--stdout` and `--stderr` options have the effect of redirecting Webots console output to the calling terminal or process.
 For example, this can be used to redirect the controllers output to a file or to pipe it to a shell command.
 `--stdout` redirects the *stdout* stream of the controllers, while `--stderr` redirects the *stderr* stream.